tttinh/blog/201907/18_GoogleAppEngine.md

 - Split traffic between multiple version of your application (roll out, A/B testing,...)
 - Automatically scale up and down to zero, balance app instances across multiple available zone.
 - Integrate with Stackdriver easily for: monitoring, logging, debugging and tracing.

+## Some Facts

+- Keep in mind that only an Owner can create App Engine applications in the project and add other people to the project.
+- To build and deploy your application on Google App Engine, you need to enable Cloud Build API and App Engine Admin API.
+(Python3 standard environment)